dtomvan/direnv-instant/README.md

 3. Notifies your shell via SIGUSR1 when the environment is ready
 4. Automatically applies the new environment variables without disrupting your workflow
 5. If direnv takes longer than 4 seconds (configurable), spawns a tmux pane showing progress

+## Recommended

+For Nix users, we highly recommend using [nix-direnv](https://github.com/nix-community/nix-direnv) alongside direnv-instant.
+It provides intelligent caching of Nix environments and creates gcroots to prevent garbage collection, which is essential for direnv-instant's environment caching to work reliably.

 ## Installation